nychealth/coronavirus-data/latest/Readme.md

 ### hosp_death_last28days-by-modzcta.csv

-This file contains counts and rates of hospitalizations and confirmed deaths, by MODZCTA.
-Please see the technical notes for a description of MODZCTA ([Geography: Zip codes and ZCTAs](https://github.com/nychealth/coronavirus-data#geography-zip-codes-and-zctas)).
+This file contains counts and rates of hospitalizations and deaths, by MODZCTA.
+Please see the technical notes for a [description of MODZCTA](https://github.com/nychealth/coronavirus-data#geography).

-Indicators, which are calculated for the most recent 28-days at a 14-day lag, include:
+Indicators include:

 | Variable Name | Definition | Timeframe  |
 |-------------------------|------------------------------------------------------------------------------------|----------------------------------------------------|